Quebec: Holidays and symbols

 St-Jean-Baptiste Day is one of Quebec's biggest holidays.
 In 1977, the Quebec Parliament declared June 24, the day of La Saint-Jean-Baptiste, to be Quebec's National Holiday.
 La Saint-Jean-Baptiste, or La St-Jean, honours French Canada's patron saint, John the Baptist.
 On this day, the song "Gens du pays", by Gilles Vigneault, is often heard.
 The song À la claire fontaine was the anthem of the New France, Patriots and French Canadian, then replaced by O Canada, but "Gens du pays" is preferred by many Quebecers to be the national anthem of Quebec.

 National Patriots' Day, a statutory holiday in Quebec, is also a unique public holiday, which honours the patriotes with displays of the patriote flag, music, public speeches, and ceremonies.
 Le Vieux de '37 ("The Old Man of '37"), an illustration by Henri Julien that depicts a patriot of this rebellion, is sometimes added at the centre of Patriote flags.
 Moving Day is a tradition where leases terminate on July 1.
 This creates a social phenomenon where everyone seems to be moving out at the same time.

 Other distinct holiday traditions include the Réveillon, a giant feast and party which takes place during Christmas Eve and New Year's Eve and goes on until midnight.
 Traditional dishes like tourtière or cipâte are offered, and rigaudon, spoon or violin may be played.
 Finally, April Fools' Day is called Poisson d'Avril ("April's Fish") because while pulling pranks is still important, there is another major tradition: sticking fish-shaped paper cutouts to people's backs without them noticing.

 In 1939, the government of Quebec unilaterally ratified its coat of arms to reflect Quebec's political history: French rule (gold lily on blue background), followed by British rule (lion on red background), followed by Canadian rule (maple leaves).
 Je me souviens ("I remember") is an official part of the coat of arms and has been the official licence plate motto since 1978, replacing the previous motto: La belle province ("the beautiful province"), still used as a nickname for the province.
 The fleur-de-lis, one of Quebec's most common symbols, is an ancient symbol of the French monarchy.
 Finally, the Great Seal of Quebec is used to authenticate documents issued by the government of Quebec.

 The first members of the Saint-Jean-Baptiste Society created the Carillon Sacré-Coeur flag, which consisted of a white cross on an azure background with white fleur-de-lis in each corner and a Sacred Heart surrounded by maple leaves in the centre; it was based on the French merchant flag flown by Champlain and the Flag of Carillon.
-The Carillon Sacré-Coeur and French merchant flag went on to be the major inspirations for creating Quebec's current flag in 1903, called the Fleurdelisé.
+The Carillon Sacré-Coeur and French merchant flag to be the major inspirations for creating Quebec's current flag in 1903, called the Fleurdelisé.
 The Fleurdelisé replaced the Union Jack on Quebec's Parliament Building on January 21, 1948.